-STCC students and staff participated in presentations at the conference.
-Ms. McGinnis-Cavanaugh's presentation focused on a proposal to form a SWE network among the 15 Massachusetts community colleges.
+STCC students participated in presentations at the conference.
+McGinnis-Cavanaugh's presentation focused on a proposal to form a SWE network among the 15 Massachusetts community colleges.
 STCC staff member Isabel Huff presented on gender stereotypes that can hold women back from pursuing careers in STEM.

-"They're exposed to students from all over the country, mainly from four-year schools," Ms. McGinnis-Cavanaugh said of STCC's contingent.
+"They're exposed to

+country, mainly from fouryear schools," said McGinnis-Cavanaugh.
 "They're also exposed to a lot of professional women and professionals who are there recruiting.
 They have a huge career fair.
 They do on-site interviews and resume reviews.
 For our students, it's great exposure.
 They don't generally have these kinds of opportunities."

-While the employers were mainly looking to hire students graduating with four-year degrees, STCC students received a tremendous opportunity to practice interview skills, obtain feedback on their resumes and chat with professionals in the field, Ms. McGinnis-Cavanaugh said.
-As engineering is still a field dominated by men, most companies are seeking a more diverse workforce and are eager to hire qualified women.
+While the employers were mainly looking to hire students graduating with four-year degrees, STCC students received a tremendous opportunity to practice interview skills, obtain feedback on their resumes and chat with professionals in the field, McGinnis-Cavanaugh said.
+As engineering is still a field dominated by men, most companies are seeking a more diverse workforce and 413-755-3333.